Communication in distributed software development: Audio and video conference

 Audio and video conference are the technologies for the reception and transmission of audio-video signals by users at different locations, for communication between people in real-time.
-These type of tools attempts to replicate the rich interaction present in face-to-face meetings.
+These types of tools attempt to replicate the rich interaction present in face-to-face meetings.
 Rich synchronous communication technology such as video-conferencing is appropriate for highly interactive discussions where body language and intonation can convey the degree of understanding or agreement among participants.

 Video conference is also a good way to develop trust among global software developers, since it allows team members to form personal relationships.

 Investigators found out that team members who are not confident with their English language skills prefer to use email or instant messaging over audio and video conferencing, as text-based media provide more time to comprehend and compose a response.
 This becomes a problem, since text-based media doesn't use neither auditory nor visual features, which can hinder the process of understanding important information and lead to misunderstandings.

-Zoom, GoToMeeting and Highfive are examples of these type of tools.
+Zoom, GoToMeeting and Highfive are examples of these types of tools.